Nothing-Just-a-Code/Aura-File-Transfer-Manager/README.md

 ## 📥 Installation

 1. **Download the latest release** from the [GitHub Releases](https://github.com/your-username/Aura-File-Transfer-Manager/releases).
-2. Extract the files and run `AuraFileTransferManager.exe`.
+2. Extract the files and run `Aura File Transfer Manager Setup.exe`.
 3. Ensure you have **.NET 8 Runtime** installed.

 ---